glorixz/optimalPurchaseSchedule/README.md

 The goal is to find the optimal schedule with a purchase amount for each day for the product, given that it has cost p per unit, and that there is a storage limit of L.
 At the end of each day the unsold product incurs an additional cost of e per unit.
+There is also a flat cost P applied each time any amount of product is purchased.